The Black River Project

 - train the next generation of conservation scientists in remote sensing and geospatial analysis;

-- document tree age with dendrochronology, especially those that may be over 2,000 years old;
+- document tree age with dendrochronology, especially the oldest individuals over 2,000 years old;

 - develop a public education program with oral, written, web, and video communications;